 The PDU Session for the XRM service is established.

-If the XRM AF does not locate at trusted domain, the AF sends the Nnef_AFsessionwithQoS_Create Request (XRM stream information and request QoS (bitrate measurement window) and additional a set of request Alternative QoS (bitrate measurement window)) to the NEF.
+If the XRM AF does not locate at trusted domain, the AF sends the Nnef_AFsessionwithQoS_Create Request (XRM stream information and requested QoS (Requested AW) and additional Requested Alternative Parameter QoS Set(s) (Requested AW(s))) to the NEF.

-If the XRM AF locates at trusted domain, the AF sends the Npcf_PolicyAuthorization_Create Request (XRM stream information and request QoS and additional a set of request Alternative QoS) to the PCF.
+If the XRM AF locates at trusted domain, the AF sends the Npcf_PolicyAuthorization_Create Request (XRM stream information and requested QoS and additional Requested Alternative Parameter QoS Set(s)) to the PCF.

-The request QoS and each Alternative QoS includes a new request QoS parameter "bitrate measurement window".
-The "bitrate measurement window" normally is less than 2000ms, e.g. is 500ms, 200ms.
+The requested QoS and each Alternative QoS Parameter Set includes a new request QoS parameter Requested AW.
+The Requested AW normally is less than 2000ms, e.g. is 500ms, 200ms.

-If the NEF is used, the NEF sends the Npcf_PolicyAuthorization_Create Request (XRM stream information and request QoS (bitrate measurement window) and additional a set of request Alternative QoS (bitrate measurement window)) to the PCF as described in step 1b.
+If the NEF is used, the NEF sends the Npcf_PolicyAuthorization_Create Request (XRM stream information and requested QoS (Requested AW) and additional Requested Alternative Parameter QoS Set(s) (Requested AW(s))) to the PCF as described in step 1b.

-The NEF forwards the request QoS and Alternative QoS(es) with the new request QoS parameter "bitrate measurement window" to the PCF.
+The NEF forwards the requested QoS and Requested Alternative Parameter QoS Set(s) with the new requested QoS parameter Requested AW to the PCF.

-The PCF sends Npcf_SMPolicyControl_UpdateNotify request (SDF PCC rule (AW) and addition PCC rules (AW) for the Alternative QoS) to the SMF.
+The PCF sends Npcf_SMPolicyControl_UpdateNotify request (SDF PCC rule (AW) and addition PCC rules (AW) for each Alternative Parameter QoS Set) to the SMF.

-The PCF generates the Average Windows based on the received "bitrate measurement window" from the NEF/AF.
-The PCF should set the value of AW as the value of the "bitrate measurement window", if the value of AW is allowed based on the policy in the PCF.
+The PCF generates the Average Windows based on the received Requested AW from the NEF/AF.
+The PCF should set the value of AW as the value of the Requested AW, if the value of AW is allowed based on the policy in the PCF.

 The SMF creates a new GBR QoS Flow based on received PCC rule.